forestgrape/coronavirus/7_social/controlling.md

 ### Differences between Individuals
 * Some people are super-spreaders while many people don't spread Covid.
 * Children get less infected and are less infectious.
 No super spreading events have been linked to children (to my knowledge).
-* Symptomatic and severely sick patients are more infectious (The section [Infectors and Symptom Status](../5_epidemiological/spread_analyses.md#infectors-and-symptom-status) on the page [Spread Patterns](../5_epidemiological/spread_analyses.md)). => (Encouraging) Transparency is important.
+* Symptomatic and severely sick patients are more infectious (The section [Infectors and Symptom Status](../5_epidemiological/spread_analyses.md#infectors-and-symptom-status) on the page [Spread Patterns](../5_epidemiological/spread_analyses.md)).

-  > (Encouraging) Transparency is always important.
+  > => (Encouraging) Transparency is helpful and important.

 ### Summed Up
-* Outdoor activities reduce the overall Covid burden.
-Outdoor activities even can reduce the overall Covid spread and especially the number of severe cases, since less time is spent indoors and the lifestyles are healthier.
+* Outdoor activities reduce the overall Covid burden since: 1) the amount of 'covid-safe' activities increases.
+2) Outdoor activities even can reduce the overall Covid spread and especially the number of severe cases, since less time is spent indoors and the lifestyles are healthier.
 * Most covid transmissions occur in not well ventilated indoor settings.
-Indoor air which many people breath is in large buildings: E.g. stairwells in residential blocks, supermarkets, indoor arenas, large offices, cruise ships, airplanes (high altitude) or crowded bars.
+Indoor air which many people breath is in large buildings: E.g. stairwells in residential blocks, shared bedrooms, supermarkets, indoor arenas, large offices, cruise ships, airplanes (high altitude) or crowded bars.
 * Appropriate spread precaution measures and good treatment is important for people with severe Covid.